“Out beyond ideas of wrongdoing and rightdoing,

 Meet Saliha Kozan, Ph.D.

-I am a Boston-based licensed psychologist who has a passion for promoting social justice and equity through supporting psychological well-being among culturally diverse communities.
-I believe mental health is a human right, and I am dedicated to using my expertise in order to improve access to this essential right.
-I currently serve as the Director of Clinical Services at the Albert & Jessie Danielsen Institute at Boston University where my team and I provide clinical, research, training, and community education services.
+I am an international psychologist licensed in multiple states in the U.S. I have a passion for promoting social justice and equity through supporting psychological well-being among culturally diverse communities.
+I believe mental health is a human right, and I am dedicated to using my expertise to improve access to this essential right.
+I currently provide psychotherapy, consulting, and supervision services.

 I was born and raised in Konya (Turkey), as known as the city of Rumi, a 13th-century poet and Sufi teacher.
 Rumi’s teachings have immensely shaped my understanding of human experience including life, relationships, suffering, and healing.
 Values of unconditional love, caring, acceptance, connection, and compassion guide me through my personal and professional life.

 My strong commitment to education brought me to the United States in my twenties.
 Here, I had the opportunity to work with life-changing people who have trained me as a scholar activist.
-For over 15 years, I have been engaged in various professional activities including individual and group psychotherapy, supervision, teaching, research, consultation, and community outreach.
+For the past two decades, I have been engaged in various professional activities including individual and group psychotherapy, supervision, teaching, research, consultation, and community outreach.
 My life-long goal has been to infuse social justice advocacy into each of my roles as a psychologist.

 Clinical Background